ucla-wi17-cs174a/project-group08/README.md

 	Detects any collision to the map by comparing 5 points of the plane with the height map Detects any collision to a collectable and marks as collected when the models' hit boxes collide
 - Object Importation:
-	Python script reinterpret .obj file to an easily reable format Reads vertex coordinates, normals, textures, and indices from .obj file and sends them to the graphics card
+	Python script reinterpret .obj file to an easily reable format (still a vaild .obj file) Reads vertex coordinates, normals, textures, and indices from .obj file and sends them to the graphics card
 - Deffered Shading:
 - Volumentic Rendering: